Treswell: Oilfield

 Treswell is over the South Leverton oilfield which runs beneath it, and there are four nodding donkey oil pumps over well heads to the north east of the village.
 The field produces high-grade crude oil, which is taken by road to a collection centre at Gainsborough, from where it is transferred by rail to be refined at Immingham.
 Because of its quality, it is used for the production of chemicals and plastics, rather than for fuel.
 Oil was discovered here in the late 1950s or early 1960s, after Dr Mosaddeq took power in Iran and nationalised the oil industry there.
-Displaced engineers working for British Petroleum returned to the UK, and South Leverton oilfield was one of several which were identified at that time as a result of their exploration skills.
+Displaced engineers working for BP returned to the UK, and South Leverton oilfield was one of several which were identified at that time as a result of their exploration skills.